sensenigjoshuab/qa-playwright-saucedemo-demo/README.md

 GitHub Actions runs the Playwright test suite on push, pull request, and manual workflow dispatch.

-The CI workflow is configured to use Chrome on the GitHub-hosted runner.
-This keeps the workflow simpler and avoids unnecessary browser-download time during CI execution.
+The CI workflow provides public evidence that the automated tests can be executed outside the local development environment.

 ---